-This post is going to focus on B2C sales – the online retailer selling either goods or services directly to private consumers.
+This article is going to focus on B2C sales – the online retailer selling either goods or services directly to private consumers.

-For businesses outside the EU selling into Europe, the responsibility for taxes and duties depends on who is the “importer of record”.
+When importing goods from outside the EU and selling into EU member states, the responsibility for taxes and duties depends on who is the “importer of record”.

 It is usually the consumer who will be asked to pay the import charges and VAT, via the parcel carrier, before the goods will be delivered.
 This is often not a pleasant customer experience, especially if it is unexpected.
-The additional import costs may even negate the benefits of buying abroad, and can result in a high number of returns from disgruntled customers.
+The additional import costs may even negate the benefits of buying abroad and can result in a high number of goods returned from disgruntled customers.

-If you are based in Europe, and sell to consumers within the EU, the distance selling rules also apply to you.
+If you are based in the European Union, or hold stock within the EU and sell to consumers within the EU, the Distance Selling Rules apply to you.